keboola/keboola-as-code/docs/templates/overview.md

 Endpoints code performs validation of user inputs and typically runs one or more operations.
 See [internal/pkg/service/common/dependencies/dependencies.go](../../internal/pkg/service/common/dependencies/dependencies.go)
 for a detailed explanation of dependency injection and the command design pattern implementation.

+## Resources

+The Service uses an [etcd](https://etcd.io/) database for shared locks mechanism to ensure atomicity of write operations through the API. etcd availability is not critical as the API can work without it but then it does not ensure the atomicity.